tigefa4u/gitlabhq/doc/development/migration_style_guide.md

 end
 ```

+For an empty table (such as a fresh one), it is recommended to use
+`add_index` in a single-transaction migration, combining it with other
+operations that don't require `disable_ddl_transaction!`.

 ## Adding foreign-key constraints

-When adding a foreign-key constraint to either an existing or new
+When adding a foreign-key constraint to either an existing or a new column also
-column remember to also add a index on the column.
+remember to add an index on the column.

 This is **required** for all foreign-keys, e.g., to support efficient cascading
 deleting: when a lot of rows in a table get deleted, the referenced records need
 to be deleted too.
 The database has to look for corresponding records in the
 referenced table.
 Without an index, this will result in a sequential scan on the
-table which can take a long time.
+table, which can take a long time.

 Here's an example where we add a new column with a foreign key
 constraint.
 Note it includes `index: true` to create an index for it.